Tips for Travelling to Germany for the First Time… From a German!

-- Want a small city built around a castle on a hill?
-Check out Coburg for More Castles in the South of Germany.
+- Check out Coburg for More Castles in the South of Germany.

-- Explore a small, historic spa city: Aachen, Germany is where you want to be!
+- Aachen, Germany is where you want to be for historic thermal spas!

 So, having said that – here’s our take on providing you with the essentials for travel to Germany.
 We’ll even tell you about some do’s and don’ts.
 Consider this your travelling to Germany checklist!
-Oh, and if you’re travelling to Europe you’ll probably need travel insurance, you can check here to get an idea about how much travel insurance for your trip could be.
+Oh, and if you’re travelling to Europe you’ll probably need travel insurance, you can check to get a rough idea on how much travel insurance for your trip could be.
 Ready to go?
 Let’s travel to Germany!